sulu/sulu-docs/book/introduction/components.rst

 pictures, text documents (PDF, Word, Excel etc.), videos or audio clips.
 Once uploaded an asset can be used in as many webpages as required remaining its single source in the Assets module.
-This means if you would like to change a document that it used in several different webpages you would only have to replace it once in Assets.
+This means if you would like to change a document that is used in several different webpages you would only have to replace it once in Assets.
 Pictures will be automatically transformed to web-compatible formats and resized to the required formats of the templates while the original file will be stored as well.
 All other document types